top of page

 What’s a cruciferous vegetable?

-Cabbage, Brussels sprouts, broccoli and cauliflower.
-Bunnies should have only minimally as they can cause bloat.
+Cabbage, brussels sprouts, broccoli and cauliflower.
+Bunnies should have these minimally as they can cause bloat.
 One small piece.

 What can I give as treats?

-They can have a piece of carrot or banana or banana chip, raisin, apple slice, blue berry, or strawberry are among their favorite treats.
-Sugar should be kept to a minimum.
-It causes weight gain and diarrhea.
+They can have a piece of carrot, banana or banana chip, raisin, apple slice, blueberry, or strawberry are among their favorite treats.
+Sugar should be kept to a minimum as it causes weight gain and diarrhea.
 They are vegan and can’t process dairy, corn and certain grains well.
 DO NOT GIVE crackers or cereal that humans eat.
 DO NOT GIVE yogurt drops or treats with seeds from the store.
 They don’t process seeds well.

 Can they have herbs?

-Yes toss them with your greens.
-They like basil, oregano, cilantro, parsley, lavender and dill.
+Yes!
+Toss them with your greens.
+They tend to like basil, oregano, cilantro, parsley, lavender and dill.

 What kind of pellets should I buy?